Planning to spend the Christmas season in London? Keep reading to find out the top Christmas things to do in London for 2023.

 For foodies, nothing beats a morning of shopping for the tastiest of delights at Borough Market.
 At Christmas time you’ll be able to awaken your taste buds with some of the best of British Christmas fare.

 Shop for the best seasonal produce as well as some Christmas classics like Christmas pudding, mince pies, fine wines, and a fine selection of cheeses and cold cuts.
-In fact, on the 15th of December, make sure to pop in for an Evening of Cheese.

 Throughout the market, during the Christmas period, you’ll find traders sharing all their ideas and tips, from making the best Christmasy cocktails to charcuterie board styling.